SeattleTestbed/docs/Contributing/BuildInstructions.md

 in order to fetch the list of files and directories to copy to target.

-*Done!* Your target folder now contains a runnable version of the component!
+*Done!* Your target folder now contains a runnable version of the RepyV2 sandbox (or other component you chose)!

 ## Building and Running Unit Tests